 Ms. Casey’s operatic engagements have included appearances as Pamina in Mozart’s The Magic Flute, Musetta in Puccini's La Boheme, Gulnara in Verdi's Il Corsaro, Donna Elvira (Don Giovanni), Juliette (Roméo et Juliette), Susannah (Susannah), Hannah Glawari (The Merry Widow), Lauretta (Gianni Schicchi) and La Voix in Poulenc's vocally and dramatically demanding La Voix Humaine.
 In addition to her role debut as Gulnara in Verdi's Il Corsaro in his hometown of Busseto, Italy this summer, she recently appeared as La Zelatrice (Suor Angelica) with Opera Niagara and in Italy in excerpts from Maria Stuarda as Queen Elisabetta and La Rondine as Magda.

-A winner of several prestigious competitions including 1st place in the Xi’an Silk Road International Music Festival in 2017, Ms. Casey has appeared in concert with Maryland Lyric Opera, Piedmont Symphony Orchestra and Frederick Symphony Orchestra.
+A winner of several prestigious competitions including 1st place in the Xi’an Silk Road International Music Festival and second place in the Partners for the Arts Competition, Ms. Casey has appeared in concert with Maryland Lyric Opera, Piedmont Symphony Orchestra, Columbia Orchestra and Frederick Symphony Orchestra.
 She has had the pleasure of working with some of the most famous names in opera including Aprile Millo, Richard Bonygne, Marco Gandini, Renée Fleming and Sherrill Milnes.

-Upcoming performances include Musetta in La Boheme with Opera Niagara as well as solo appearances in New York and the Washington, DC area.
+Upcoming performances include Hannah Glawari in The Merry Widow with Trinity Chamber Orchestra as well as a number of solo appearances in Washington, DC area.